 - Avoid eating food like rough crackers or chips that can scrape your mouth ulcer or mouth tissue.

 - Hold an ice cube to the canker sore to get pain relief.

 - Try an over-the-counter (OTC) pain-relieving gel for mouth soreness or tooth pain.

 - Take an OTC analgesic (ibuprofen, acetaminophen) for relief of pain.

 - Call your healthcare provider and ask about prescription medications that can dry up the canker sore.

-Joan Haizlip, MSN, Cardiology, answeredMost of the time, treatment for canker sores is not needed.
+Joan Haizlip, MSN, Cardiology (Cardiovascular Disease), answeredMost of the time, treatment for canker sores is not needed.
 But for large, painful sores, some over-the-counter pastes, like Orajel or Anbesol can help relieve the pain.
 Sometimes your doctor may prescribe a mouth rinse that has an anti-inflammatory medicine in it to help reduce the pain and inflammation.